aghmnl/covenal-wellness-challenge/README.md

 * **List Screen:** Displays a scrollable list of yoga poses.
 * **Detail Screen:** Tapping a pose navigates to a detail screen with more information.
-* **Favorite System:** Users can add/remove poses from a favorites list.
-The state is shared between both screens.
+* **Persistent Favorites:** Users can add/remove poses from a favorites list.
+The state is saved locally using a **Room database**, so favorites are remembered even after the app closes.
 * **Themed UI:**
     * Uses a custom "Light Vibrant" color palette (`AppCardColors.kt`) for all list items.
     * Uses the custom `NunitoSans` variable font for all text.